abilandz/NAT3054/Lecture_4/remote.md

 ### 3. ssh <a name="ssh"></a>

 Secure Shell (SSH) protocol was designed in 1995 by Tatu Ylönen as a secure way of accessing and executing commands on a remote computer, over unsecured network.
-Through the use of encryption mechanisms, authentication across a public network, i.e. sending username and password to remote computer, is made safe.
+Through the use of encryption mechanisms authentication across a public network, i.e. sending username and password to remote computer, is made safe.
 The **ssh** command is typically used to log into a remote computer's shell and to execute commands remotely after connection is established.

 Technically, the **ssh** command establishes _encrypted tunnel_ between two computers, using client/server architecture based on TCP/IP (Transmission Control Protocol/Internet Protocol).
-The **ssh** server (which in essence is the **sshd** process running the background or daemon) runs on one machine, where it listens for incoming connections on TCP port 22.
+The **ssh** server, which in essence is the **sshd** process running in the background (i.e. _daemon_), runs on one machine where it listens for incoming connections on TCP port 22.
 The client then uses TCP port 22 to connect to the server.
 When connection between two computers is established, a few things happen in the background:

 - server and client exchange information about supported protocols for encrypted communication (SSH2 is default nowadays);